 If California were a country, it would immediately be a global force to be reckoned with.
 It is no secret that California is the largest and most productive state in the United States.
 Between Silicon Valley, Hollywood, agriculture, and tourism, there is plenty to be excited about in the Golden State.

-California’s GDP in 2021 was $3.35T, representing 14.6% of the total U.S. economy.
-If California were a country, it would be the 5th largest economy in the world, more productive than India and the United Kingdom.
+California’s GDP in 2022 was $3.6T, representing 14.3% of the total U.S. economy.
+If California were a country, it would be the 5th largest economy in the world, and more productive than India and the United Kingdom.

 In terms of military power, California has the most active-duty service members out of any state in the U.S., plus one of the largest nuclear weapons research and manufacturing facilities in the world.
 Plus, some of the world’s most influential companies reside in California: Disney, Apple, Google, Facebook, Oracle, and Wells Fargo to name a few.
-For stock investors, California shareholders have performed exceptionally well.
-If California were an independent nation, no doubt that it would do quite well on a global stage.
+For portfolio investors, California shareholders have performed exceptionally well.
+If California were an independent nation, there is little doubt that it would do quite well on a global stage.

 If we were to list the 50 states by economic output, it’s easy to see how dominant California really is.